codetriplett/stew/README.md

 const data = { abc: 123 };
 const promise = stew('', layout, convert, data);
-// promise will resolve with fragment once all attachments have completed
+// stew returns a promise only if converter function is provided, and it will resolve once all attachments have completed
 ```

 ### Attributes